-Dana Gross has served as a director since November 2008, as a member of the Nomination Committee since January 2018 and as a member of the Compensation Committee since February 2013.
-In addition, Mrs. Gross has served as a director on the board of Tower Semiconductor Newport Beach, Inc., our wholly owned subsidiary, since March 2009.
-Mrs. Gross is currently the COO of Prospera Technologies Ltd., an AgTech Data Company.
-Mrs. Gross was the CFO of eToro, a FinTech company that developed a Social Investment network from 2014 to 2016, and the CEO of Btendo, a start-up company that developed MEMS based PICO projection solutions, until it was acquired by ST Microelectronic in 2012.
-Mrs. Gross was a Venture Partner at Viola Ventures, a leading Israeli venture capital firm as a Venture Partner, from 2018 until 2010.
+Dana Gross has served as a director since November 2008, as a member of the CGN Committee since January 2018, as a member of the Compensation Committee since February 2013 and as Chair of the Compensation Committee since November 2020.
+In addition, Mrs. Gross has served as a director on the board of Tower Semiconductor Newport Beach, Inc., our wholly-owned subsidiary, since March 2009.
+Mrs. Gross is currently the Head of Strategic Initiatives at Fiverr International Ltd. and Chief Strategy Officer of Prospera Technologies Ltd., a Valmont company developing AgTech Data solutions.
+Mrs. Gross was the CFO of eToro, a FinTech company that developed a Social Investment network from 2014 to 2016, and the CEO of Btendo, a start-up company that developed MEMS-based PICO projection solutions, until it was acquired by ST Microelectronic in 2012.
+Mrs. Gross was a Venture Partner at Viola Ventures, a leading Israeli venture capital firm, from 2018 until 2010.
 From 2006 to 2008, Mrs. Gross was a Senior VP, Israel Country Manager at SanDisk Corporation.
 From 1992 to 2006, Mrs. Gross held various senior positions at M-Systems, including Chief Marketing Officer, VP World Wide Sales, President of M-Systems Inc. (US subsidiary) and CFO, VP Finance and Administration.
-In addition, Mrs. Gross served as a director of M-Systems Ltd., Audiocodes Ltd. and Power Dsine Ltd. Mrs. Gross holds a B.Sc. degree in industrial engineering from Tel-Aviv University and an M.A. degree in business administration from San Jose State University.
+In addition, Mrs. Gross serves on the board of directors of Playtika Holding Corp. since January 2022, and has previously served as a director of M-Systems Ltd., Audiocodes Ltd. and Power Dsine Ltd. Mrs. Gross holds a B.Sc. degree in industrial engineering from Tel-Aviv University and an M.A. degree in business administration from San Jose State University.

-Ilan Flato has served as a director since February 2009 (until November 2016 as an external director, within the meaning of the Israeli Companies Law).
+Ilan Flato has served as a director since February 2009 (until November 2016 as an external director, within the meaning of the Companies Law).
 Mr. Flato served as chairman of the Compensation Committee from February 2013 until October 2019 and since such time continues to serve as a member of the Compensation Committee.
 Mr. Flato has served as a member of the Audit Committee since April 2009.
 Mr. Flato is classified by the Board of Directors as an audit committee financial expert under applicable SEC rules.
 Mr. Flato has served as President of The Association of Publicly Traded Companies on the Tel-Aviv Stock Exchange since January 2012.
 Since 2011, Mr. Flato has been a member of the Israel Bar Association.
 From 2009 until 2018, Mr. Flato served as a director in two Provident Funds.
 From 2009 until April 2018, Mr. Flato served as Chairman of the Business Executive of Kibbutz Kfar Blum.
-Since January 2018, Mr. Flato serves as Chairman of the Business Executive Kibbutz "NAAN".
+From January 2018 until April 2020, Mr. Flato served as Chairman of the Business Executive Kibbutz "NAAN".
 Since 2004, Mr. Flato has functioned as an independent financial adviser.
 Until 2004, Mr. Flato served as the VP for planning, economics and online banking in United Mizrahi Bank and as the Chief Economist of the bank.
 From 1992 until 1996, Mr. Flato served as the Economic Advisor to the Prime Minister of Israel.
 Prior to that position, Mr. Flato served in the Treasury Office as the deputy director of the budget department.
 In addition, Mr. Flato served as a member of the board of directors of many government-owned companies.
-Mr. Flato holds a B.A. degree in economics from Tel-Aviv University, an LL.B. degree from Netanya College, an LL.M. degree from Bar-Ilan University and an MSIT from Clark University.
+Mr. Flato holds a B.A. degree in economics from Tel-Aviv University, an LL.B. degree from Netanya College, an M.A. degree in law from Bar-Ilan University and an MSIT from Clark University.